 Computers, LASIK, and Dry Eyes

 The majority of patients who decide to have LASIK have relatively dry eyes.
 Many have chosen LASIK because of problems with contact lenses.
-LASIK frequently worsens dry eye symptoms for several months after the procedure.
+LASIK may worsen dry eye symptoms for several months after the procedure.

 Dry Eye Treatment